OfficeDev/Microsoft-Teams-Samples/samples/bot-types-of-cards/nodejs/Readme.md

 1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.

+**NOTE:** When you create your bot you will create an App ID and App password - make sure you keep these for later.

 2. Setup for Bot
-- Register Azure AD application resource in Azure portal
 - In Azure portal, create a [Azure Bot resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2).
 - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
 - While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.

-	**NOTE:** When you create your bot you will create an App ID and App password - make sure you keep these for later.

 3. Setup NGROK
 Run ngrok - point to port 3978